Table of Contents

 You can simply comment out the “ForceCommand internal-sftp” option on line 3 or remove the configuration for the entire user.
 And then restart ssh by typing the following.

-This is due to the fact that when you login as a GridPane system user, you’re chrooted into your home directory.
+This is because when you log in as a GridPane system user, you’re chrooted into your home directory.
 You can read more about chroot, how to set it up and extend it further at https://www.tecmint.com/restrict-ssh-user-to-directory-using-chrooted-jail/

-We can simply comment out or remove line 4 within the sshd config for the specific system user.
-Eventually having the configuration file looking like this the following, if you also removed the SFTP restriction configuration previously in this article (line 3).
+We can comment out or remove line 4 within the sshd config for the specific system user.
+Eventually, the configuration file looks like this if you also previously removed the SFTP restriction configuration in this article (line 3).

 Now you should be able to use Putty or ssh command to login as the system user without any issues.
 Until you want to create files in your home folder, that’s another issue.